 A trip to South India has a lot to offer – from tranquillity of forests to charm of sizzling beaches and from lost kingdoms to chills of a hill station.
 Visit Kerala, Coorg, Ooty, Mysore, or Kodaikanal.
 Book holiday packages inclusive of airport transfers, cab, resort, sightseeing, and meals.

-2. Terra Vera, St Marks Road
+2. Terra Vera, St. Marks Road

 Background: Built in 1943 by an Anglo-Indian lawyer EJ Vaz, this house, now among the most haunted places in Bangalore, was gifted to his spinster daughters, Vera and Dolce Vaz.
 Vera was an English tutor, while Dolce a piano instructor.
 The two sisters were the only occupants of the house until 2002, when a tragic incident happened.
 Dolce, the 75-year-old younger sister was killed by a youth who broke into the house at midnight in front of Vera, the elder sister.
 Dolce was buried in the house and Vera was asked to move to a safer location by the police.
 The case remains unsolved to this day.

 Haunting Incidents: Precious belongings in the house like the furniture and a vintage car remain untouched even today.
 People who went there to click them, have come back with corrupt images and dead batteries.
 Also, the stories continue as people recollect experiences of hearing screams, a face appearing out of the windows, colder temperature in a few rooms and the sound of a piano being played.
+There is no doubt in the fact that it is one of the scary houses in Bangalore where no one would like to go,

 3. Kempegowda International Airport, Devanahalli